All Posts

 Step 5: Communicate the PTO Policy

-Even the best PTO policy won't help your team if it's not communicated well.
+Even the best vacation policy for a small business won’t help your team if it’s not communicated well.
 How will your employees find the policy details or get updates when things change?
 The way you share and make the PTO policy accessible really affects how your team understands, plans for, and uses their time off.

 Let's dive into key principles for sharing policies with employees: